alexankitty/GCN-WiiU-Feeder/README.md

 * A: Report this as an issue on GitHub.
 * L: **Failed to start feeding WiiU inputs**
 * A: WiiU Adapter is malfunctioning, try reinserting USB device.
 If it does not help, report this as an issue on GitHub.

+#Current To Do List
+* Finish Rumble Code
+* Set a default controller position when no data has been received from the controller
+* Set a deadzone for rest position to combat joystick and trigger jitter

+#Future plans
+* Push this code to a library
+* Create a C# front end UI